MatejKocourek/apt-fuzzer/fuzzer/README.md

 Hybrid fuzzing
 - Sometimes the fuzzer chooses to generate a random string as input, instead of mutating an existing seed.
 If it suceeds, the fuzzer adds it as a new seed.
 This ensures that there is no regression from blackbox fuzzing.
+- New argument "greyness" to influece the probability of the fuzzer to use random string

 Statistics
 - Reporting number of unique hashes currently in use

+Cluster the number of hits per line
+- Created own structure how to hash coverage, so that cycles do not influence the results.
+If a line is visited, it does not matter how many times now.

 ## Setup